mjohanning99/RubyTLDR/README.md

 ### Automatic installation
 __WARNING__: When you install RubyTldr using one of my installers, please be aware that it might potentially break other "tldr" installations you have installed on your computer.
 The installer will add a symlink of the "tldr" file to your computer's /bin folder and the symlink will be renamed to "rtldr"; this is done to decrease the likelihood of rtldr interfering with other, already existing tldr installations.
 It also means, however, that you will have to use the command "rtldr" instead of "tldr" to run RubyTldr.

-The installer should take care of the majority of things, including the installation of the required gems (colorize and rubyzip); however, should rtldr complain about missing gems after running the installer, please refer to the Troubleshooting section down below.
+The installer should take care of the majority of things, including the installation of the required gems (colorize and rubyzip) and the creation of a symlink in the /bin folder (so that you can access rtldr from anywhere, not just from the downloaded directory); however, should rtldr complain about missing gems after running the installer (or not run at all), please refer to the Troubleshooting section down below.

 __NOTE__: The installer requires you to have both `git` and `wget` installed on your system; it was tested on both Zsh and Bash, but should, in theory, be compatible with the majority of shells.
 Should you find that your shell breaks the installation, please file an issue on this project's Gitlab repository.
 Please refer to your distribution's documentation / manual in order to find out how to install both git and wget (a large amount of distrubitions have these two pre-installed).